Encounters Festival South Africa

 Encounters South African International Documentary Festival (Encounters) is the premier documentary festival in Africa and one of the oldest film festivals on the continent.
 It remains one of only a few on the continent that is solely dedicated to the genre.
 The festival is organised by the Encounters Training and Development Institute.
 Since its inception, the festival has advanced the currency of documentaries in the country and region, supporting new productions and giving an African platform to international documentaries.

-The 26th edition will take place from 20 to 30 June 2024.
+The 28th edition will take place from 04 to 14 June 2026 in Cape Town, Johannesburg and Pretoria.

 Background

 The Encounters South African International Documentary Festival first took place in 1999.
-Since then, its main objective has been to develop the documentary industry in South Africa, both in terms of increasing production and creating an audience for the genre.
-The festival actively seeks to support and promote local and African films, filmmakers and festivals to an international market.
-A submission fee is charged for international documentaries, while South African or African entries are free.
+Its stated objective is to develop the documentary industry in South Africa by increasing production and building an audience for the genre.
+The festival supports local and African documentary films and filmmakers and aims to promote them to an international market.

 Encounters takes place annually in both Cape Town and Johannesburg during the month of June.
-The venues used by the festival in Cape Town are The Labia Cinema and V&A Ster Kinekor.
+The venues used by the festival in Cape Town are The Labia Cinema, V&A Ster Kinekor, Bertha House Mowbray and The Bertha Movie House Isivivana Community Centre (Khayelitsha).
 In Johannesburg, the festival is hosted at The Bioscope Independent Cinema and The Zone @ Rosebank.
+In 2025, the festival included screenings in Durban and in 2026, the festival included screenings in Pretoria.

 As a non-profit, the Encounters Training and Development Institute also organises training and workshops for filmmakers.
-Encounters puts great emphasis on the coordination of educational projects.
-From 1999 to 2007, the Film Laboratory gave selected first-time directors the opportunity to work with a team of experienced filmmakers on proposed projects of their own.
-Every year, the week-long initiative ended with a final pitching session from which e.tv commissioned two films to be produced.
-Over the years, the Laboratory trained 58 emerging and experienced filmmakers, producing 46 films including shorts on the mobi platform.

-The Producers Workshop, a further educational platform has trained 24 emerging SMME Producers whilst the High Schools Programme has screened films with facilitated discussions in 12 high schools in greater Cape Town.
+This includes the Close Encounters Laboratory, a training programme that has produced 48 films from over 700 participants.